 A few months ago, Olivia R., a person I had never met, asked me to be a guest on her podcast Twenty Thousand Hertz.
-She wanted to talk about my research into inner experience, and I accepted her offer.
+She wanted to talk about my research into inner speech, and I accepted her offer.

-She seemed genuinely interested in the topic (not merely fulfilling her podcaster role), so in correspondence after my episode taped, I asked her if she would be interested in engaging with Descriptive Experience Sampling as a participant, and to make her interviews available on my YouTube channel and in any other way she would like.
+She seemed genuinely interested in inner experience (not merely fulfilling her podcaster role), so in correspondence after my episode taped, I asked her if she would be interested in engaging with Descriptive Experience Sampling as a participant, and to make her interviews available on my YouTube channel and in any other way she would like.
 We agreed to post the series of interviews as they unfold, after a delay so that she could protect her privacy if she so desired.
 Here's the result.

 Olivia found sampling mechanically difficult because her 2-year-old daughter kept pulling at the earphone and beeper, etc. We had time to discuss three samples, and the order of discussion was sample 2, sample 4, and sample 1. ...